 The leafy greens are rich in iron, calcium and Omega 3 fatty acids.
 Broccoli, spinach, collards, kale are great alternatives to choose from.

 Berries are full of antioxidants, essential minerals and vitamins and Omega 3 fatty acids.
 Add them to your cereal, smoothies or have them as a snack.

 Adding Omega 3 fatty acids subtly to your diet are most of the popular herbs and spices.
 While they will not help you meet your daily requirements, they will boost your Omega 3 intake.

 The king of fruits has an excellent Omega 3 vs. Omega 6 fatty acids ratio.
 Not just this, they are rich in protein and essential vitamins and minerals.

-Omega 3 fatty acids are needed for good skin, healthy hair, to fight cancer and inflammation, lowers triglycerides in the blood (they are responsible for causing heart diseases), essential for fetal development, increase immunity and have a whole lot of other benefits.
-Just by changing our snacking patterns or adding a spoonful of seeds in our diets can produce excellent results.
+Omega 3 fatty acids are needed for good skin, healthy hair, to fight cancer and inflammation, lowers triglycerides in the blood (they are responsible for causing heart diseases), essential for foetal development, increase immunity and have a whole lot of other benefits.
+Just changing our snacking patterns or adding a spoonful of seeds to our diets can produce excellent results.

 Read More: 7 Health Benefits of Omega 3 Fatty Acids.